 Colorado has its fair share of H₂Opportunities—well, for a landlocked state.
 It does not, however, offer more than 80 miles of accessible shoreline on the largest freshwater lake in the world.
 For that, you should visit Marquette County, a water lover’s paradise on the southeastern rim of Lake Superior.

-In Marquette, you can splash in the big lake from multiple beaches, including McCarty’s Cove, a sandy stretch within walking distance of downtown and within sight of the bright red Marquette Harbor Lighthouse, the town’s oldest significant structure.
+In Marquette, you can splash in the big lake from multiple beaches, including McCarty’s Cove, a sandy stretch within walking distance of downtown and beneath the watchful eye of the bright red Marquette Harbor Lighthouse, the town’s oldest significant structure.
 Kayakers and stand-up paddleboarders also put in from this beach, though you may find flatter water at Lake Independence in Big Bay, a small town northwest of Marquette.

 Those angling for a good time have plenty of options, from casting a line (with a guide and charter boat, if desired) for Chinook and coho salmon in Lake Superior to fly-fishing in miles of trout-filled streams.
 Or maybe change tacks and try your hand at sailing.
 U.P.
 Sailing Company offers two- and three-day courses on basic keelboat skills and yachting as well as multihour and multiday sailing trips.